What would Paris Saint-Germain winning the Champions League mean for France?

 Marseille, led by a chain-smoking pioneer of zonal marking Raymond Goethals, were genuinely innovative and fun.
 It was a parallel to Paris Saint-Germain of today: exciting young players, an innovative manager and a sweeping, intelligent style of play.
 Vitally, their charismatic president Bernard Tapie - a politician in the French government - was prepared to do anything to make Marseille great.

-And that, precisely, was led to the biggest scandal in French footballing history.
+And that, precisely, led to the biggest scandal in French footballing history.

 When Valenciennes players admitted to receiving bribes from Tapie, it toppled an empire at its peak.
 Marseille had won four Ligue 1 titles; the last one was stripped, while their Champions League win is still tainted by rumours of cheating.
 It’s a tragedy, really, that a country which produced such incredible talent in the 1990s had its domestic league stained by corruption.
 Who knows what a French side could have achieved in Europe otherwise?